Judy Samuel

-Judith V. Samuel (born 2 August 1943) is a retired British freestyle swimmer who competed at the 1960 Summer Olympics.
+Judith Veronica Samuel (born 2 August 1943) is a retired British freestyle swimmer who competed at the 1960 Summer Olympics.

 Biography

 She won a silver medal in the 4 × 100 m relay at the 1958 European Aquatics Championships.

 Samuel represented the English team at the 1958 British Empire and Commonwealth Games in Cardiff, Wales, where she competed in the 440 yards freestyle event.

 At the 1960 Olympics Games in Rome, she was part of the British team that was fifth in the 4 × 100 m relay.